-Staff should recognise that some types of social contact with pupils or their families could be perceived as harmful or exerting inappropriate influence on children, and may bring the school/setting into disrepute (e.g. attending a political protest, circulating propaganda).
+pupils or their families could be perceived as harmful or exerting inappropriate influence on children and may bring the school/setting into disrepute (e.g. attending a political protest, circulating propaganda).

-Staff and volunteers should therefore be aware that social contact in certain situations can be misconstrued as grooming.
+Staff and volunteers should therefore be aware that social contact in certain situations could be misconstrued as grooming.